ndeshp2s/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a PhD candidate at Inria, Grenoble, France working on autonomous vehcile navigation in urban environments using Deep Reinforcement Learning.
-I am also a robotics software enginner and posses industrial and research experience in mobile robotics and autonomous vehicles domain.
+I am a PhD candidate working in the filed of autonomous vehicle navigation in urban environments.
+The focus of this research work has been on using Deep Reinforcement Learning for solving autonomous navigation problem.
+The reseach is conducted in a collaborative framework between the lab INRIA and the Mathematics, Information Science and Technology, Computer Science (MSTII) Doctoral school of the Universitiy Grenoble-Alpes (UGA), both in the beautiful city of Grenoble.
+The research work is supervised by Anne Spalanzani and Dominique Vaufreydaz.

+I am also a robotics software enginner with 5 years of industrial experience.
+My previous work has been on mobile robot and autonomous vehicle navigation and perception, motion planning for robot manipulator and a little bit on internet of things (IOT).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Curriculum_Vitae.pdf" "newtab" >}}CV{{< /staticref >}}.